List of The Fairly OddParents characters: Dark Laser

 Dark Laser (voiced by Kevin Michael Richardson) is a science fiction villain character who is first seen as an image of a catalog toy before Timmy brings him to life in "Hard Copy".
 Originally a guest, he becomes a recurring villain in the sixth season.
 He is an obvious parody of Darth Vader from the Star Wars film series.
 He is often seen carrying his mechanical toy dog Flipsy, whom Timmy brings into the real world before him (although not alive) and whose backflipping function always makes him giggle.

 Norm the Genie

 Norm (voiced by Norm Macdonald in the series and by Robert Cait in "Fairy Idol") is a jinn/genie tired of being bound to his lava lamp, into which he must return after being released and granting three wishes to his releaser.
-While there are no rules limiting what wishes he can grant, he is deceptive and can find clever ways to subvert his master's expectations, similar to a traditional genie in religion and folklore.
+While there are no rules limiting what wishes he can grant, he twists the spirit of wishes to subvert his master's expectations, similar to a traditional genie in religion and folklore.
 His weakness is a substance referred to as "smoof", which his lamp is made of.
 After Timmy outsmarts him in his first appearance, he colludes with Crocker in his second appearance to get revenge on Timmy.
 In the special episode "Fairy Idol", he formulates a scheme to become a fairy godparent so he can escape his lamp and sabotages a "Fairy Idol" contest (parodying American Idol) to reach this goal.